 Why MCT oil works as a fat and a brain or energy booster is because it provides fat to the body that is immediately used and the benefits are reaped right away.
 Since the elements are used immediately, there are no fat stores developed from MCT oil consumption.

-17 MCT supplementation could be more effective during a ketogenic diet.
-Raising ketone blood level is the goal of anyone participating in a ketogenic diet.
+17. MCT supplementation could be more effective during a ketogenic diet.
+Raising the ketone blood levels is the goal of anyone participating in a ketogenic diet.
 If you’re looking at speeding up the process of entering ketosis, adding coconut oil to your diet could be very beneficial.

 Ketogenic diet practitioners all rave about coconut oil and its ability to help you enter ketosis easily, plus the many other supposed benefits.
 It appears that if you were to use ketosis for short term fat loss, the brief increase in metabolism that coconut oil displayed in this 1999 study might be beneficial (46).